 Composting toilets are a fairly new invention and there still isn’t a perfect solution for how or where you should go about sanitizing an effective composting toilet without having significant water access.

-The best way to combat mold in an early-stage toilet would be using clove oil during the drying process.
+According to Sherrie Ashley, the co-founder of PeopleFastFind, the best way to combat mold in an early-stage toilet would be using clove oil during the drying process.

 A more permanent solution for future constructions would be creating better drainage or venting.
 Proper ventilation and a sufficient amount of airflow are important to help keep the compost dryer and moisture-free.